 The Angel Tree wishes received range from fruit cake to hired house keeping for a day, and the employees do what they can to make the wishes happen, even asking local businesses to help with bigger items.

 Susanville Real Estate graciously donated a house cleaner while Zaengle’s Furniture and Floor Covering donated a dining room table to make two senior citizens’ holiday wishes come true.
 The greatest part of this event is delivering an abundance of wrapped gifts to the Lassen Senior Center where Executive Director Penny Artz is always there to greet with a smile and lots of appreciation.
 Together with the staff of HDSP, CCC, and other members of the community, Lassen Senior Services were able to deliver a total of 51 gifts for senior citizens in the Lassen County area.

 This year, the HDSP Community Resources Manager’s (CRM) Office received one wish from a Senior Angel Tree participant that spurred giving to another area of need.
 The Angel Tree Participant simply wrote one wish, and that was to give a gift to a foster child.
 Together, the employees of HDSP and CCC were able to give 58 gift cards to local foster children.

 The employees of HDSP didn’t stop with the senior citizen Angel Tree and the gift cards for foster children, they also wanted to include children who are involved with Lassen Family Services.
 For that, staff from HDSP, Susanville Real Estate, and Town and Country Real Estate were honored to give wrapped gifts for 27 children, which included bicycles, clothing, toys, and more.

-The employees of HDSP also contributed to a food and hygiene drive for the Lassen Senior Center, where they were able to deliver a great deal of non-perishable food items, toothbrushes and toilet paper for senior citizens in need in our area.
+The employees of HDSP also contributed to a food and hygiene drive for the Lassen Senior Center, where they were able to deliver a non-perishable food, toothbrushes, and toilet paper for senior citizens in need.